jaesung-cs/vkgs/README.md

     - This is for sequential memory access pattern in the next step.
 1. (COMPUTE) projection
     - Calculate 3D-to-2D gaussian splat projection, and color using spherical harmonics.
-    - Memory access might be bottleneck.
-Using F16 Spherical Harmonics might increase rendering speed.
+    - Using F16 Spherical Harmonics increased rendering speed.
 1. (GRAPHICS) rendering
     - Simply draw 2D guassian quads.
     - Speed up with indirect rendering, issuing only visible splats to draw command, reducing the number of shader invocations.